Upon registration, students must either pay or select a payment option within five (5) calendar days or classes may be dropped for non-payment.

 Only Chapter 33 and Chapter 31 will have their in state tuition and mandatory fees covered by the VA.
 Other VA benefits are not covered.

-Chapter 33 and 31 students can request to have their payment deferred due to the delay in the payment from the VA by sending the email to the Ohlone Veterans Office and providing a copy of the DD-214-Member 4 (Honorable Discharge) with the Application for the VA benefit/copy of the Certificate of Eligibility/or VAF 28-1905 authorization form.
 No late fee will be charged to the student’s account for up to 90 days from the date the college submits the enrollment certification or until the end of the period of enrollment, whichever comes later.
 Students are not be denied access to any resources (such as classes, libraries, or other institutional facilities) available to other students who have paid their balance or set up a payment plan.
 Students are not be required to borrow additional funding to cover the tuition and fees while waiting for the payment.
-Chapter 31 and Chapter 33 students who have a balance—which then prevents them from requesting an official transcript—can contact the Ohlone Veterans Affairs Office to request the transcript be released due to the delay in the payment from Veterans Affairs.
+Chapter 30, 31 and Chapter 33 students who have a balance—which then prevents them from requesting an official transcript—can contact the Ohlone Veterans Affairs Office to request the transcript be released due to the delay in the payment from Veterans Affairs.

 Visit the Fees/Tuition and Refunds Policy for more information